Generic Name: lanreotide (lan-REE-oh-tide)

 Lanreotide is used for:

 Treating certain patients with acromegaly.
+It is also used to treat a certain type of cancer called neuroendocrine tumor from the gastrointestinal tract or the pancreas (GEP-NETs).
 It may also be used for other conditions as determined by your doctor.

 Lanreotide is a somatostatin analog.
 It works by reducing the levels of certain hormones (eg, growth hormone, insulin-like growth factor-1) in the blood.

 - you are allergic to any ingredient in lanreotide